radioactive-labs/plutonium-core/docs/guide/getting-started/index.md

 - The basic principles of Resource design.
 - How to quickly generate the starting pieces of a Plutonium application.
 -->
+This guide covers getting up and running with Plutonium.
+It is intended to be a more detailed guide.

+If you're interested in a quick start, check out our [tutorial](/guide/tutorial).

 ## Prerequisites